psavarmattas/PSMBot-Virtual-Assistant/readme.md

 ## Steps:

 ### For Windows users:

 1. Open PyCharm & create a new project with your virtual environment ready.
-2. Open the terminal and paste the following in sequential order line by line(Execute it one by one):
+2. Open the terminal and paste the command highlighted below:

-`pip install speechRecognistion`

-`pip install pyttsx3`

-`pip install pywhatkit`

-`pip install wikipedia`

-`pip install pyjokes`

-`pip install wolframalpha`
+`pip install -r requirements.txt `

 _Install this if necessary (Only when the code gives error)_